Never underestimate your power you have to put fear into perspective and take control of your life.

 It is normal to experience fear to some degree but when it stops you from participating in activities or taking healthy risks that could even progress your forward in life, like study, starting a business or joining a team sport, then it is time to put fear into perspective and look at ways where you have the power over fear.

 Analysis paralysis stops you from taking action due to fears.
-There are many types of fears, however, if you have a goal with strong feelings attached you will find a way.
+There are many types of fears, however, if you have a goal with strong feelings attached you will find a way to achieve them.
 You will find ways to take action and not just dream about taking action.

 How to overcome fear and progress towards your goals.